pameck/pam.rucinque.com/content/post/appsec-self-help-sop.md

 ```

 If SOP didn't exist, BestBank would get the request and check that the cookie `user_session=q847394872n7cwfisdhfsdhfls;` is present.
-And it would be indeed, because the **browser sends with every request to BestBank the cookies it has for BestBank's origin.**
+And it would be indeed, because the **browser sends in every request to BestBank the cookies it has for BestBank's origin.**

 ```
 POST /transfer/ HTTP/1.1